 We invite submissions of digital and new media artworks for the following festival programs:

-Digital and post-digital art works including interactive installations, experimental game mods, sculptural work, screen-based work, sound art, etc.
+Digital and post-digital artworks, including new media installations, game mods, screen-based work, and sound art

-Web-based projects and digital artworks that can be presented online, including experimental interactive and time-based digital projects
+Web-based projects and digital artworks that can be presented online, including interactive and time-based digital projects

-Proposals for public workshops teaching emerging and experimental approaches in new media art
+Proposals for online and in-person workshops teaching emerging and experimental approaches in new media art and game art

 Please submit the following details using our online application form: